Composite Dark Energy and the Cosmological Tensions: Numerical analysis and discussion

 \section{Numerical analysis and discussion}

 We use a modified version of the Einstein-Boltzmann code \texttt{CLASS} \cite{Lesgourgues:2011re,Blas:2011rf} to solve the coupled system of cosmological background and linear perturbation equations and compute all the theoretical predictions of the models under study.
-We employ \texttt{MontePython} \cite{Audren:2012wb,Brinckmann:2018cvx} to run the Monte Carlo analyses and the Python code \texttt{GetDist} \cite{Lewis:2019xzd} to analyze the chains and obtain constraints on the model parameters.
+We employ \texttt{MontePython} \cite{Audren:2012wb,Brinckmann:2018cvx} to run the Monte Carlo analyses and test the convergence of the chains with the help of the Gelman-Rubin criterion \cite{GelmanRubin}.
+We stop the runs when $R-1<0.02$.
+The Python code \texttt{GetDist} \cite{Lewis:2019xzd} is used to analyze the chains and obtain constraints on the model parameters.
 Our main fitting results for the various models and for both types of BAO (2D and 3D) are displayed in the upper and lower parts of Table \ref{tab:table_fits}, respectively.
-Furthermore, for the convenience of the reader, in Table \ref{tab:table_chi2} of the Appendix we provide the specific contributions of each observable entering our analysis to the total $\chi^2_{\rm min}$ for the two fits, one using BAO 2D-only and the other BAO 3D-only.
+Furthermore, for the convenience of the reader, in Table \ref{tab:table_chi2} of the Appendix A we provide the specific contributions of each observable entering our analysis to the total $\chi^2_{\rm min}$ for the two fits, one using BAO 2D-only and the other BAO 3D-only.
 For lack of space, in this Letter we omit the full triangle contour plots for the various models studied in this paper under the two BAO sorts, which display the two-dimensional marginalized likelihood distributions for each parameter.
-They are similar to those \jtext{already} presented in \cite{Gomez-Valent:2024tdb}.
+They are similar to those already presented in \cite{Gomez-Valent:2024tdb}.

 As is well known, to compare the fitting performance of the various models more fairly, it is necessary to penalize the use of additional parameters, which is tantamount to implementing Occam's razor.
 This is why in Table \ref{tab:table_fits} we not only report the minimum values of $\chi^2$ obtained for each model, but we also display the differences between the deviance (DIC) \cite{DIC} and Akaike (AIC) \cite{Akaike} information criteria found between the $\Lambda$CDM and the various mono- and multicomponent DE models, expressed in our case as $\Delta{\rm DIC}\equiv{\rm DIC}_{\Lambda{\rm CDM}}-{\rm DIC}_{i}$ and $\Delta{\rm AIC}\equiv{\rm AIC}_{\Lambda{\rm CDM}}-{\rm AIC}_{i}$, respectively, with $i$ referring to any of the models $w$XCDM, $\Lambda_s$CDM, $w$CDM or $w_0w_a$CDM.
 The DIC itself is defined as